top of page

-Building a custom home requires a clear roadmap.
-The Couch residence in Hiawassee, Georgia, is a perfect example of how a structured architectural design process turns a vision into a buildable reality.
-Set on a wooded 1.03-acre lot, this 2,246-square-foot modern mountain sanctuary was designed to respect its natural surroundings while providing high-end comfort.
+Set on a wooded 1.03-acre lot, this 2,246-square-foot modern mountain home, designed by architect James Knight, was designed to respect its natural surroundings while providing high-end comfort.

 Architecture by James Knight